 These are the things that keep the wheels turning and to stay on course toward your goals.

 For you personally, checking in with yourself helps you to identify what’s working well and which areas of your life need more attention, or help.

-The same goes with business.
+The same goes for business.

 It’s easy to get busy with doing the work, but you also need to take time to review how things are going, what’s working, and what’s not.

 One very good reason for this is to increase your efficiency – to do more productive work in less time and/or with less effort.